-Our institution offers open enrollment for all of our programs: Cosmetology, Esthetician, Barbering and Manicuring.
+Our institution adheres to an open enrollment policy: Cosmetology, Esthetician, Barbering, Hairstyling (approval pending), and Manicuring.
 As of today, our institution operates in a hybrid format, which implies that 50% of any course (practical) is completed in person on campus and 50% (theory) is completed via distance education online.